DavidWSnow/DWS-BookTemp/README.md

 template, so I created two.
 In March 2021, the the first version of the novel template won a prize in a [template contest](https://adfinis.com/en/blog/winners-of-the-libreoffice-template-contest-2020/) and paid for half of my new 13" 2020 MacBook Air M1.
-Now I and a faster writer than ever ;=}
+Now I can a faster writer than ever ;=}

 ## What's Included